2017 St. Louis Cardinals season: Major League Baseball draft

 The 2017 Major League Baseball (MLB) First-Year Player Draft will begin on June 12, 2017, at Secaucus, New Jersey.
-The draft will assign amateur baseball players to MLB teams.
+The draft assigned amateur baseball players to MLB teams.

 With the worst record in the 2016 MLB season, the Minnesota Twins received the first overall pick.
-In addition, compensation picks will be distributed for players who did not sign from the 2016 MLB Draft.
+In addition, compensation picks will be distributed for players who did not sign from the 2016 MLB draft.

 MLB Network will broadcast the first 36 picks (Round 1 and Competitive Balance Round A), while MLB.com will stream all 75 picks on Day 1.
 MLB.com will also provide live pick-by-pick coverage of Rounds 3–10 on Day 2, starting at 12 p.m.
 CT.
 Rounds 11–40 can be heard live on MLB.com on Wednesday, beginning at 11 a.m.
 CT.

 For the first time since 2002, the Cardinals will not be making a selection in the first round.
 Under the Collective Bargaining Agreement, each team has an allotted bonus pool equal to the sum of the values of that club's selections in the first 10 rounds of the Draft.
 The more picks a team has, and the earlier it picks, the larger the pool.
 The signing bonuses for a team's selections in the first 10 rounds, plus any bonus greater than $125,000 for a player taken after the 10th round, will apply toward the bonus-pool total.

 Any team going up to five percent over its allotted pool will be taxed at a 75-percent rate on the overage.
 A team that overspends by 5–10 percent gets a 75-percent tax plus the loss of a first-round pick.
 A team that goes 10–15 percent over its pool amount will be hit with a 100-percent penalty on the overage and the loss of a first- and second-round pick.
 Any overage of 15 percent or more gets a 100-percent tax plus the loss of first-round picks in the next two drafts.
 The Cardinals have the lowest bonus pool money of any team.
 The value assigned to the Cardinals' first pick (No. 94) is $570,900.